-Photo 13 The assembly point should be located far enough away from the building to afford protection from heat and smoke in a fire situation but not so far away as to discourage people from using it.
+The assembly point should be located far enough away from the building to afford protection from heat and smoke in a fire situation but not so far away as to discourage people from using it.
 Fire assembly points should be in positions that do not put staff, visitors and users of the building at risk from emergency vehicles responding to the incident, or from general/other traffic in the vicinity.
 Therefore, the assembly point should be located away from and off the vehicle access routes leading to the building.
 Ideally the assembly points should be located so as not to require the crossing of a road or movement through trafficked areas.
 The assembly points should be a temporary gathering area where it can be immediately determined if everyone is out of the building.
 Appropriate decisions should be made with regard to continuance of use for longer durations.
-This is particularly useful in the event of a 'partial' or 'full evacuation' of the residential areas by the Fire Service using the evacuation and alert system 6.
-Fire loss experience 6.1.
+This is particularly useful in the event of a 'partial' or 'full evacuation' of the residential areas by the Fire Service using the evacuation and alert system

+6. Fire loss experience

+6.1.
 Has there been any incidents involving fire which has resulted in loss/ damage/affected resident safety?

-Following discussions with HCC representatives, there have been no incidents in the last 12 months.
-7. Relevant fire safety legislation Regulatory Reform (Fire Safety) Order 2005 The Fire Safety Act 2021 The Fire Safety (England) Regulations 2022 Health and Safety at Work etc Act 1974 (Sections 2,3 & 4) Housing Act 2004 & Housing and Planning Act 2016 References and supporting guidance is detailed at the end of the report.
+Following discussions with HCC representatives, there has been one incident in the last 12 months which was confined to the refuse chute.

+7. Relevant fire safety legislation

+Regulatory Reform (Fire Safety) Order 2005 The Fire Safety Act 2021 The Fire Safety (England) Regulations 2022 Health and Safety at Work etc Act 1974 (Sections 2,3 & 4) Housing Act 2004 & Housing and Planning Act 2016

+References and supporting guidance is detailed at the end of the report.

 7.1.
 The above legislation is enforced by:

 The Local Authority Fire & Rescue Service - HFRS.

 7.2.
-Are there any notices in force applicable to the building - Alterations / Enforcement / Prohibition?
-None.
+Are there any notices in force applicable to the building -Alterations / Enforcement / Prohibition?

-8. Electrical sources of ignition Communal Areas 8.1.
+8. Electrical sources of ignition

+Communal Areas

+8.1.
 Are fixed installations periodically inspected and tested?

 Electrical testing and maintenance of the hard wiring of the building has been completed by Kingstown Works Limited (KWL), it was confirmed that all EICR reports for the building are held electronically by nominated HCC representatives.

 It was also confirmed that there is an EICR programme in place and a legal action procedure implemented for any customers who are not providing access.
-Samples taken within communal areas (expiry 06/2028) gave satisfactory test frequencies.
+Samples taken within communal areas (expiry 04/2024) gave satisfactory test frequencies.

 8.2.
 Are Electrical Installation Condition Report (EICR) labels displayed to indicate the date of the most recent periodic inspection and the date of the next 5-year periodic inspection?

-Yes.
+ESU's sampled gave mixed evidence of appropriate labelling to meet BS 7671: 2018 Chapter 51 Regulation 514.12.1 (18th Edition); some ESU's labels detailed the most recent date of test and the next 5-year inspection however, some were out of date.
+Periodic inspections of the hardwiring of the building are completed every five years in accordance with BS 7671: 2018 (18th Edition).

-Photo 14 8.3.
+8.3.
 Have all 'C' deficiencies been completed within allocated timeframes?

 It was confirmed that all 'C' deficiencies are allocated to KWL for completion.

 8.4.
 Is portable appliance testing carried out:

 HCC provide residential flats unfurnished, therefore no electrical appliances are included within the tenancy agreement.
 There is no control over the use of residents' own electrical equipment within the flats themselves, however, residents are provided with a tenants' handbook which covers electrical safety.
-Ancillary accommodation gave evidence of out of date PAT labels.
-There is a laundry situated on the ground floor with a number of electrical washing machines and dryers; all of which were confirmed to be periodically inspected.
-The scheme has implemented a policy within the laundry which includes the removal of lint build-up from tumble driers.